-Prince Andrew in ‘difficult situation’ after ‘horrible day’ in court – follow live
+Prince Andrew ‘hasn’t ruled out settling with Giuffre’ – follow live

 Follow live updates here

+Prince Andrew hasn’t ruled out settling out of court with accuser Virginia Giuffre if a judge rules that the case should go to trial.

-The latest hearing in the case between Virginia Giuffre and Prince Andrew was a “horrible day” for the duke, legal and royal experts have said.
+This news comes as the latest hearing in the case between Ms Giuffre and Prince Andrew was called a “horrible day” for the duke by both legal and royal experts.

-The judge overseeing Prince Andrew’s bid to dismiss a lawsuit from Virginia Giuffre promised to hand down a ruling “pretty soon” after a heated hearing on Tuesday.
+The judge overseeing Prince Andrew’s bid to dismiss a lawsuit from Ms Giuffre promised to hand down a ruling “pretty soon” after a heated hearing on Tuesday.

 Mitchell Epner, a US former federal prosecutor said the case would not be dismissed following the court hearing led by Judge Lewis Kaplan and insisted that the Duke must settle, default or go to court.